Tristen-Trias/Corpsdle/README.md

 # DISCLAIMER

 Yes, this code is very heavily extremely absolutely vibe coded.
 I thought it would be a neat project to get some insight how to set up and deploy something through cloudflare and github pages.
+I am a full time software engineer, so I *somewhat* know what I'm doing

 I do not condone generative AI for any creative use within DCI.